bongadi/GITHUB-INTRODUCTION/README.md

 **Commits:** Individual changes made to the code or documentation, with a message explaining what was altered.

-**Releases:** Versions of the project that are marked as stable and can be downloaded.

 ## Repositories
 A repository is a storage space where your project’s code, files, and history are stored.